DorukCem/PrimerCode/questions/Thrill Coaster/question.md

 # Thrill Coaster
-As a thrill engineer for a new theme park.
-You're tasked with designing the ultimate rollercoaster experience.
+As a thrill engineer for a new theme park you're tasked with designing the ultimate rollercoaster experience.
 It's not just about height and speed; it's about the psychological build-up and release!
 You've developed a theory:
 Riders like to build anticipation which which then culminates in a giant descent where all that energy is cashed in as pure Thrill.